cs444-defectives/nachos/vm/README.md

   the sectors `processes` linked list and add it the new sectors list, and set the page table's `readOnly = false`

+## Caveats

+Tests, specifically #SCRIPT tests, MUST BE run from the test directory.
+For
+example:

+    $ cd submissions/g3/nachos
+    $ vm/nachos -x test/shell
+    defectives> test/script.txt

+WILL NOT WORK.
+Instead, do this:

+    $ cd submissions/g3/nachos/test
+    $ ../vm/nachos -x shell
+    defectives> script.txt

+This is because Nachos needs to know where the shell binary lives, so that it can Exec() thes shell under the hood and shove the OpenFile of the script into where shell expects ConsoleInput to be.